-What Your Business Can Do to Prepare for Brexit
+How Your Business Can Prepare for No Deal Brexit

 ACER's REMIT-related open letter provides information to market participants, Registered Reporting Mechanisms and Organised Market Places on REMIT in the event of a no-deal Brexit.
 This is particularly of significance to market participants who are – or who, after a no-deal Brexit, will be - from a third country and whose predominant trading activity is in wholesale energy markets in Ireland.
 It clarifies that UK-based market participants will need to re-register with another National Regulatory Authority in order to trade in the European Union after a no deal Brexit.
 Please direct any queries to REMIT@cru.ie